Complete Guide to Forearm Anatomy: Parts, Names, Functions & Diagram

 Extensor Carpi Radialis Brevis

 The extensor carpi radialis brevis is a muscle that starts from a lateral epicondyle of the humerus on the outer side of your elbow.
-Its fibers run down towards your wrist and the tendon attaches to the back of the bone in the base of your third finger.
+Its fibers run down towards your wrist, and the tendon attaches to the back of the bone at the base of your third finger.

 This muscle gets its signals from a nerve called the deep branch of the radial nerve.
 It relies mainly on the radial artery in your arm for energy and nutrients.